asbestian/PolyNondom/doc/source/glossary.rst

 polynon-dominated point
-    A non-dominated point *y* is polynon-dominated (w.r.t. the underlying multi-objective problem) if the projection of the point is also non-dominated for multi-objective problem where one of the
+    A non-dominated point *y* is polynon-dominated (w.r.t. the underlying multi-objective problem) if the projection of the point is also non-dominated for the given multi-objective problem where one of the objectives was neglected

 .. _monond-label: